chromice/ae/README.md

 #### Sequence

-A sequence field is comprised of several repeating field sets:
+A sequence field is comprised of several repeating blocks of fields:

 ```php
 $textarea = \ae\form\textarea('Content')